The Date Posted is the first form field in the Post Interface and how you use it has consequences.

-The Date Posted dropdown is an HTML5 widget and has a date picker along with a time picker.
+The Date Posted dropdown is an HTML5 widget with a date and time picker.

-The date that you choose will become a permanent part of your post as the post URL will in part be comprised of this date.
-Unless you have set a separate Post Sort Date, the Post Date will also be used to order your blog posts on the main blog page.
+The date you choose will become a permanent part of your post as the post URL will, in part, be comprised of this date.
+Unless you set a separate Post Sort Date, the Post Date will also be used to order your blog posts on the main page.

 If you don't want your post to be potentially read by RSS aggregators, you could set the post date far in the past.

-If you're taking a day or two to compose your post prior to releasing it, you should make sure that the Post Date is changed to the current date-time when you finally re-edit your post and check the release checkbox.
+If you're taking a day or two to compose your post before releasing it, you should make sure that the Post Date is changed to the current date when you finally re-edit your post and check the release checkbox.
 Otherwise, your post will be considered a day or two old and may not be picked up by various RSS Feeds.

 To avoid this, you may schedule a post a couple of days in the future when creating a post.